davityourway/Chaocipher/README.md

 # Chaocipher
-An implementation of John F. Byrne's cryptographic cipher in Python, with a Depth First Search to crack it (pretty quickly).
+An implementation of John F. Byrne's cryptographic cipher in Python, with a backtracking algorithm to crack it (pretty quickly).
 Created by Joshua Davitz and Jacob Bumgardner

 ## The Chaocipher